prasunakunasani/AAFCjavaJunitLearning/README.md

             - org.hamcrest.CoreMatchers.*
     - Now, as soon as you type in the methods, eclipse will automatically suggest the imports
  - In Intellij to add a Maven jar file,
-    - Go to Maven Repository, find Mockito, download Jar file, move to lib folder
+    - Go to Maven Repository on the internet, find Mockito, download Jar file, move to lib folder
     - go to File->Project Structure->Dependencies->+->add Jar files, select the jar file
  - Import a Maven project in Intellij
     - File-> New -> Module from Existing Source -> navigate to where the folder with pom.xml file is-> OK -> Just use the default stuff -> should eventually see the packages as another project